raman000/Readme.md/README.md

 Welcome to my GitHub repository.

 I’m a passionate learner and aspiring developer who enjoys building useful projects, solving problems, and continuously improving my skills.
-I’m interested in software development, web technologies, and open-source learning.
+I’m interested in software development, Ai-ML,DSA  Research paper  and open-source learning.

 ## About Me
 - I enjoy learning new technologies and tools.